The Best Areas Where to Stay in Prague

 Prague 1 – The New Town

 This area encloses the Old Town against the river on one side and the highway on the other.
 It includes both Wenceslas Square and Republic Square.
 The New Town is seen as being a bit “louder” and the Wenceslas Square area contains the bulk of the bars and hence the majority of the local Stag Party crowds.
 The New Town has many choices for shops and also contains the National Museum and main train station.
 Streets in the New Town are wider and conform mostly to the “block” system although much of the parking is reserved.
-Check my Wenceslas Square Hotels or Republic Square Hotels pages for more detail on staying in those areas.
+Check my Wenceslas Square Hotels or Republic Square Hotels pages for more detail and recommended places for staying in those areas.

 Prague 1 – The Lesser Town and Castle